ktschroeder/Cloudless/README.md

 # JustView

 TODO
-- Good one: setting for image-associated opening: Option to auto set dimension to "true" dimensions of the image.
-But, max height and width of screen space.
-Also, option to do the same but at max would be like 90% of screen height/width, maybe user-coonfigured values.
 - config/about windows open in weird locations
-- fix F11
 - allow thru-window transparency?
 - maybe logo for app, other name
 - styling
 - maybe zooming and panning
-- hotkeys: O or CTRL O for opening image
 - ability to rotate by 90 deg increments
-- allow escape of fullscrreen with ESC
 - Basic details about file loaded: dimensions, size, format, name/path.
 - load via drag-and-drop
 - intuitive behavior of multiple windows